Understanding your ovarian reserve (and the egg retrieval process) – a fertility doctor’s Q&A

-Here at The Ribbon Box, one of the biggest concerns we see in the TTC (trying to conceive) community is about knowing your ovarian reserve health and knowing what will happen during the ever-daunting egg retrieval process.
+Here at The Ribbon Box, one of the biggest concerns we hear from the TTC (trying to conceive) community is understanding ovarian reserve health and knowing what to expect during the egg retrieval process.

-That’s why we have teamed up with leading US fertility clinic, ORM Fertility to find out more.
+So today, we’re teaming up with leading US fertility clinic ORM Fertility to find out more.

-Read on as we hear from Dr. Jamie Massie at ORM Fertility about how to understand your ovarian reserve and tips for supporting your reproductive health holistically, what to expect during egg retrieval, as well as important information on hormone level testing and ultrasounds.
+Board-certified specialist with ORM Fertility Dr. Jamie Massie explains how to understand your ovarian reserve and hormone level testing, shares tips for supporting your reproductive health holistically, and talks you through what to expect during egg retrieval and ultrasound.

-Uncertainty.
-It’s all around us, especially in the year 2020.
+Uncertainty is all around us.
 We’ve developed a new normal where we must anticipate that things might not turn out the way we expected.
-This state of uncertainty is uncomfortable and when it comes to specialized fertility treatment, not being able to plan and foresee the future can feel unbearable.
+This state of uncertainty is uncomfortable, and when it comes to specialised fertility treatment, not being able to plan or foresee the future can feel unbearable.

-It’s incredibly important for myself as a reproductive endocrinologist (fertility specialist) that my patients feel as prepared as possible before embarking on this fertility journey.
+As a reproductive endocrinologist (fertility specialist), it’s crucial to me that my patients feel as prepared as possible before embarking on their fertility journey.

-As you start your trying to conceive journey, it’s completely understandable to have a lot of questions and some feelings of anxiety.
+When you begin trying to conceive, it’s completely understandable to have lots of questions and feelings of anxiety.
 What are my treatment options?
-Do I REALLY have to give myself a shot, more than once?
+Do I really have to give myself a shot, more than once?
 How will this affect my body?

-When you’re getting started, it’s not only important to understand what your fertility treatment process could look like, but also to understand your fertility potential.
-This can help ease anxieties and set expectations of what your outcome might be, and help you to gain a better understanding of what we mean.
+From the get-go, it’s not only important to understand what your fertility treatment process could look like, but also to understand your fertility potential.
+Doing so can help ease anxieties, set realistic expectations about your possible outcomes and give you a clearer understanding of what we mean when we talk about ovarian reserve.

 What is ovarian health?

-To get a better idea of fertility potential, we take a look at ovarian health.
-Ovarian health is a general term referring, in part, to the number and quality of eggs within the ovaries.
-The more specific term for the number of eggs within the ovaries is “ovarian reserve”.
-Ovarian reserve is influenced not only by our age, but also by our own genetically determined course from puberty to menopause.
+To get a better understanding of your fertility potential, we first look at your ovarian health.
+Ovarian health is a broad term that refers, in part, to the number and quality of eggs within your ovaries.
+The more specific term used to describe the number of eggs remaining is ovarian reserve.

-There are women who have a healthy ovarian reserve well into their early 40’s, while other women have very low quality ovarian reserve by the time they reach their early 20’s.
-It truly is unique to every individual and understanding your ovarian reserve with testing, can help you determine where you fall on this spectrum.
+Some women maintain a healthy ovarian reserve well into their early 40s, while others experience a significant decline in egg quantity and quality by their early 20s.
+Every woman is different, and understanding your ovarian reserve through testing can help you determine where you fall on this spectrum.

 Hormone level testing

-The first test is a blood test that looks at two different hormones: Antimullerian Hormone (AMH) and Follicle Stimulating Hormone (FSH).
+The first assessment is a blood test that measures two key hormones: Anti-Müllerian Hormone (AMH) and Follicle Stimulating Hormone (FSH).

-AMH is a hormone that’s produced by cells surrounding the immature eggs.
-Because AMH is made by the cells that are working with the eggs, high levels of AMH are a sign of healthy egg supply.
-AMH can be drawn at any time of the menstrual cycle, even when you are using birth control.
+AMH is produced by the cells surrounding immature eggs.
+Because this hormone is made by the cells supporting developing eggs, higher AMH levels are generally associated with a healthier ovarian reserve.
+One advantage of AMH testing is that it can be carried out at any point during your menstrual cycle, even if you are using hormonal birth control.

-FSH is a little different.
-This hormone gets sent by the brain to encourage and support egg growth.
+FSH works a little differently.
+This hormone is released by the brain to stimulate and support egg development.

 Ovarian reserve ultrasound

-The second test in assessing ovarian reserve is an “Antral Follicle Count” (AFC).
-An Antral follicle is a small fluid-filled sac that contains an immature egg.
-In order to get an AFC, your physician performs a trans-vaginal ultrasound, an ultrasound performed by placing the ultrasound probe into the vagina.
-This enables your physician to count your follicles and assess your egg supply.
+An antral follicle is a small, fluid-filled sac that contains an immature egg.
+To measure your AFC, your physician performs a transvaginal ultrasound, which involves gently placing an ultrasound probe into the vagina.
+This allows them to count the number of visible follicles and assess your ovarian reserve.

-For women hoping to grow their family in the immediate future, In Vitro Fertilization (IVF) is a highly successful option to increase your chances of pregnancy, even with low ovarian reserve.
+If you’re hoping to grow your family in the near term, in vitro fertilisation (IVF) can increase your chances of pregnancy, even if you have a lower ovarian reserve.

 The egg retrieval process